ecwu/ecwu.github.io.source/content/page/changelog/index.md

 - Refines and adding labels for Draft post
 - Adding shortcode for embeds html file
 - Adding video looping args for video shortcode
+- Fix a bug in article time and read time metadata display

 ### January 2022
 - Enable the new [ecwu-theme](https://github.com/ecwu/ecwu-theme), Written in [Tailwind CSS 3](https://tailwindcss.com/)